-The Company's Laguna Salada and Berlin deposits contains vanadium.
+The Company's Berlin Deposit contain vanadium.
 Currently, over 90% of the world's vanadium demand is from the steel alloy industry since adding just two pounds of vanadium to a tonne of steel doubles the strength of the steel.
 China now requires higher building construction standards to mitigate structural damage caused by earthquakes and vanadium steel is now required for rebar.

 Demand is rising in the energy storage industry with the battery sector's consumption is estimated to be growing at 6%-8% CGAR.
-Vanadium demand for batteries is principally from vanadium redox flow batteries ("VRB"), but also from certain types of lithium ion batteries such as the lithium ion vanadium phosphate ("LVP") type.
+Vanadium demand for batteries is principally from VRBs, but also from certain types of lithium-ion batteries such as the lithium-ion vanadium phosphate ("LVP") type.